profile

 As an open-source model, SAM will inspire further research and development in computer vision, encouraging the AI community to push the boundaries of what is possible in this rapidly evolving field.

-Ultimately, SAM marks a new chapter in the story of computer vision, demonstrating the power of foundation models in transforming the way we perceive and understand the world around us.
+Ultimately, SAM marks a new chapter in the story of computer vision, demonstrating the power of foundation models in transforming how we perceive and understand the world around us.

 Frequently Asked Questions on Segment Anything Model (SAM)